gofractally/psibase/doc/psidk/src/specifications/app-architecture/supervisor.md

 * [Communication with plugins](./plugins.md#communication-with-plugins) - For modularizing app functionality
 * Transaction signing and authorization ([Smart authorization](../blockchain/smart-authorization.md))
 * Packing transactions into the [`fracpack`](../data-formats/fracpack.md) binary format
+* Facilitating client-controlled storage from plugins on behalf of the user

 ### Client-side peering